plutomi/plutomi/README.md

 We _plan_ to add:

-- NATS for asynchronous communication streams
+- NATS as a message broker
-- An events consumer to read read from NATS Jetstream and the email events SQS queue
+- An events consumer process NATS and SQS messages
-- MeiliSearch/ElasticSearch for full text search
+- MeiliSearch for full text search
 - ClickHouse for analytics

 ### Running Locally